Broccoli Sprouts Health Benefits: Here's What You Need To Know | FoodNerd

 Don't expect doctors to start prescribing broccoli sprouts anytime soon- more clinical trials are needed to fully grasp the wonder of the super compound before we can officially start making any real exciting claims!
 In the meantime though, we are enjoying watching the number of studies on SFN and broccoli sprouts grow!

-So what is IN broccoli sprouts?
+Broccoli Sprouts Nutrition: What is IN broccoli sprouts?

 1 cup (91 G) of broccoli sprouts contain: